Run detail

 CNNLSTMFingerActionNet

-The March 19 winning run combines an action head, an active-finger head, and a dedicated finger-applicability head.
+The March 19 checkpoint combines action decoding, active-finger decoding, and a dedicated finger-applicability head.

 Optimization